Beach breaks in Wales

 Aberystwyth Beach

-Why not come for a stroll or a picnic with the family, perfect for when the tide is low.
-With plenty of beachside entertainment including donkey rides, bandstand entertainment, and a bouncy castle, the kids will be spoilt for choice!
-Nearby is the iconic 90m long Royal Pier Arcade, perfect for arcade games and beachside refreshments.
-This used to span 242 metres, but battles with the strong currents and high tides reduced it to the length it is today.
+Plus, there’s lots of beachside entertainment, including donkey rides, bandstand music and seasonal activities – the kids will be spoilt for choice!
+Nearby is the iconic 90m long Royal Pier Arcade, perfect for classic arcade games and beachside refreshments.

 Stay nearby